 - Continuous satisfaction – tracking uses regular post-purchase surveys (daily, monthly, quarterly), so you can assure a high level of quality over time.
-We recommend this approach, as it lets you capture feedback over the entire customer lifecycle.
+We recommend this approach, as it lets you capture feedback over the entire customer lifecycle, and you can keep a pulse on how the customer experience is performing.
 It identifies precisely what to do and when in order to have the biggest impact on your customer experience.

-While it’s great to collect feedback and understand your customers, it only makes an impact if you put the data to use.
-Customer feedback can help drive your product roadmap, motivate your employees, and increase share of wallet.
+Act on it.
+While it’s great to collect customer feedback and understand your customers, it only makes an impact if you put the data to use.
+Customer feedback can help improve every aspect of your business, creating outcomes like better product design, marketing that really connects with its audience, more motivated employees, and an increased share of wallet.

 Organisations that are customer-centric have buy-in from every department, including the executive team.
 They understand that one department is not responsible for great customer service, but relevant information must be provided throughout the organisation to make better decisions.

 Using an experience management system that provides key analytics is essential to getting everyone in the company involved.
 Using an analytics dashboard you can: